mgoerens/my-chart-verifier/docs/helm-chart-annotations.md

 ### verifier-version

-The version of the chart-verifier which generated the report.
+The version of the my-chart-verifier which generated the report.

 ### profile